 For those of you who didn’t get the word… Big Noise and Alkota Beats hosted a joint MPC Giveaway that ran from February 1st to June 1st 2013.
-The contest offered a Custom MPC 2000XL in 2 tone Bamboo with Fat Pads and the famous MC-2000XL Card Reader, as well as the entire Hiphop Drum Sample catalog by Alkota Beats.
+The contest offered the winner a Custom MPC 2000XL in two tone Bamboo with Fat Pads and the world famous Big Noise MC 2000XL Card Reader, as well as the entire Hiphop Drum Sample catalog by Alkota Beats.
 The official winner was announced as promised.
 Chris Stout turns out to be a young producer into the type of hip-hop music we love at Big Noise, who would have known… we asked Chris to share some insights with us so we could all get to know him.

 When it comes to Hip Hop I’ve always considered myself much more of an underground head than commercial cat but don’t get me wrong I love to be entertained too and good music is good music.
 Like I said I’m East Coast and I think it shows pretty readily.
 I naturally gravitated towards the likes of A Tribe Called Quest, De La Soul, Brand Nubian, Gangstarr, Mos Def and Kweli (just about everything Rawkus actually) as I dove further into the culture.
 On the topic of Gangstarr though (RIP Guru)..
 Im that dude that can probably adlib more Premo Cuts than Guru Lyrics over the course of an album.
-I think Premier almost owns the rights to my style, I’ve studied that dude unmercifully.. then there’s J Dilla.
-That’s all I’m gonna say about that.
-RIP Jay Dee.
-If I ever move someone the way his music moved me, my life is complete.
+I think Premier almost owns the rights to my style, I’ve studied that dude unmercifully… then there’s J Dilla, if I ever move someone the way his music moved me, my life is complete.

 I think its an exciting time to be apart of Hip Hop with that in mind, being there are so many Off-chutes already and audiences to reach.
 There’s a lot of artists putting a lot of work out and it can seem daunting but that,s really the beauty of it.
 You really need to be lost before you can find yourself and those bouts of anonymity are no greater way to define yourself.
 Because if real recognize real its about who you are when no ones watching (or listening).
 Shout out’s and Thank You’s to Noiseman @ Big Noise Radio / Big Noise MPC.
 Alkota @ Alkota Beats / Hiphop Drum Samples and MRC Promotions.
 You can follow me on twitter @Stouthimself you can listen to my music on Sound cloud & for production sales firstname.lastname@example.org